-- Advanced: Manuscript beta-read, review, editing comments, and checklist
+- Advanced: Manuscript beta-read, review, edit, commentary, and checklist

-Copy Editing: I read every line carefully and meticulously, checking for grammar errors, which include errors in punctuation, spelling, verb-tense, subject-verb agreement, sentence structure, and sentence fragments.
+Copy Editing: I read every line carefully and meticulously, checking for grammar errors, such as errors in punctuation, spelling, verb tense, subject-verb agreement, sentence structure, and sentence fragments.
 I can indicate the edits/revisions in one of two ways:

 - Corrected/Revised: I correct all errors using Word Review Track Changes.

-Copy Writing: I add sentences/details/paragraphs AND correct all errors using Word Review to Track Changes.
+Copy Writing: I add sentences/details/paragraphs AND correct all errors using Word Review and Track Changes.
 Major revisions/additions are discussed with you, the original author, to clarify the message you want to convey BEFORE I undergo such changes.

 How many pages/words?